A 7 Step Guide To Plan And Conduct An Investor Day

 - Identify Your Agenda

-To begin with, it is essential to understand the reason for organising an investor day.
+To begin with, it is essential to understand the reason for organizing an investor day.
 Develop a strong message that you wish to convey to the investors through this event.
 Now, there can be several reasons to hold a disclosure event, but majorly it can be divided into three purposes: discussing progress, addressing issues or announcing the future strategy and even a combination of three.
 Everyone on the planning team should be acquainted with the message that you wish to convey through the investor day.

 - Set Your Schedule

 The date of the event is an extremely crucial point in the planning of Investor Day.
 You must take into account various factors like the availability of senior management and key personnel, public holiday, earnings season or conflicting events.
 Use a spreadsheet to plan out your timeline from today to the day of the event.
 Experts suggest that you must keep a window of three-four months to plan your first event from scratch.
-Identify every single action step and post them in the calendar.
+Identify every single action step and post them on the calendar.
 Highlight essential deadlines and make your team well-aware of the schedule.

 - Decide Budget

-Organising an Investor day can be an expensive proposition to the company.
+Organizing an Investor day can be an expensive proposition for the company.
 Deciding how to spend your resources in advance allows you to cut back on extraneous costs.
-The IR team should take into consideration all the necessary costs and get the budget approved from the senior management at least three months before the event.
+The IR team should take into consideration all the necessary costs and get the budget approved by the senior management at least three months before the event.
 Once you have funds allocated for the project, you can go ahead and make your venue, hotel, travel, catering bookings well in advance; thus gaining an edge of early-bird prices.
 According to your resources, you may also consider giving value-added giveaways to your attendees.
 Without a budget, there will be chaos in every financial decision of the project resulting in a loss of both time and money.

 - Prepare and Rehearse

-Creating content for presentations and speeches is the key factor to the success of an Investor Day.
-Give abundance of time to perfect your presentations and deciding on the key points to talk about.
+Creating content for presentations and speeches is the key factor in the success of an Investor Day.
+Give an abundance of time to perfect your presentations and deciding on the key points to talk about.
 Make sure the speakers practice the content several times before the actual presentation.
-Moreover, you must run through the timings, speakers, tech, lights, videos and audios, etc. Prepare for Q&A session in advance by listing down potential questions and preparing clear answers.
+Moreover, you must run through the timings, speakers, tech, lights, videos, and audios, etc. Prepare for the Q&A session in advance by listing down potential questions and preparing clear answers.
 If possible, create a situation at your office and rehearse the whole event once a few days before the real Investor day.
 Give a Fair Disclosure training to all the representatives of the company to avoid leakages and misunderstandings.